DROP · THEFT FROM VEHICLEMARCH 2026 BRIEFINGOAKLAND · 9.0K residents

 01 · TL;DR

-Ten categories moved in Pill Hill this March — six ran below their single-month trend and four registered as sustained structural shifts, meaning the pattern predates this briefing by at least a year.
-The overall shape is a broad, multi-category decline across both violent and property crime.
+Nine categories moved in Pill Hill this month — six ran below their single-month trend and three registered as sustained multi-month structural shifts.
+The shape is broadly downward across violent and property crime alike, with no spikes and no rare events in the mix.

 02 · Notable signals